 When nerves fire, there’s a change in the electrical potential (trans-membrane voltage) in the cell.
-Current techniques for monitoring nerve activity are invasive – requiring either electrode placed near the nerves or fluorescent markers inserted into the cell.
+Current techniques for monitoring nerve activity are invasive – requiring either electrodes placed near the nerves or fluorescent markers inserted into the cell.

 Scientists developed an interferometric microscope outfitted with a fast camera that gathers 50,000 frames for every second.
-This speed is imperative in light of the fact that the adjustments fit as a fiddle are unpretentious, so there’s almost signal contrasted with a clamor in the pictures.
+This speed is imperative in light of the fact that the adjustments fit as a fiddle are unpretentious, so there’s almost a signal contrasted with a clamor in the pictures.

 Through this study, scientists wanted to restore vision loss due to retinal injury or disease.
-The eventual goal of the project is to use this technology to detect signals passing through the optic nerve, or even signals from individual nerve cells in the retina.
+The eventual goal of the project is to use this technology to detect signals passing through the optic nerve or even signals from individual nerve cells in the retina.
 Direct monitoring of nerves in the eye will help researchers design and test new therapies to restore visual function.

-Austin Roorda, Ph.D., University of California said, “Non-invasive, all-optical, neural recording techniques like those being pioneered by Dr. Palanker and his team are very exciting because, unlike other methods, these can potentially be used in human eyes.
+Austin Roorda, Ph.D., University of California, said, “Non-invasive, all-optical, neural recording techniques like those pioneered by Dr. Palanker and his team are very exciting because, unlike other methods, these can potentially be used in human eyes.
 These developments give promise for a day when we can study retinal diseases in human on a cellular scale and evaluate the treatments to cure them.”